-The needs of all children and families are at the center of LICM4all, a Museum-wide initiative to reach, engage and better serve visitors who are neurodivergent and those with physical challenges.
+The needs of all children and families are at the center of LICM4all, a Museum-wide initiative to provide accessibility and inclusion resources for all Museum visitors.

-We host exclusive bi-monthly Museum time for families with children who are neurodivergent or have physical challenges.
+We host monthly Museum time designed for families with children with disabilities.
 Friendly Hours include alterations to Museum lighting and sound.
 Pre-registration for this event is required as attendance is limited.
 Tickets are available the first of each month.

-This dedicated room provides a respite for children with neurodivergences who are feeling anxious or overwhelmed during their visit.
+This dedicated room provides a respite for children with sensory sensitivities who are feeling anxious or overwhelmed during their visit.
 The inclusive space includes visual, auditory and tactile resources to create a quiet and calming environment enabling children to self-regulate and return to play.